tonchis/assert-send/README.md

 # Wait for it

-This little piece of work helps you know if an expected was passed somewhere down your call stack.
+This little piece of work helps you know if an expected message was passed somewhere down your call stack.

 ### Usage